OperationCode/operationcode_old_site/BLOG_POSTING_GUIDE.md

 In your local/development environment, you can do a "dry run" publish to preview how your post will look when it eventually is published:
 1. move the file to  `/blog/_posts`
-2. run `jekyll --serve` from the CLI, if it isn't already running
+2. run `jekyll serve` from the CLI, if it isn't already running
 3. check the blog page on `https://localhost:4000/blog`

 You can now preview what the generated site will look like in your browser locally, as a static HTML page temporarily served in the preview server at `/public/blog/`.
 If you have added any `categories` to your front matter YAML, it will be sub-filed under the appropriate folders for each category.
 For example, a post with the category of "news" would be filed under `/public/blog/news`.